yrgo28/paccino/README.md

 Paccino is a script written in python.
 Works like a minimal terminal tool to manage pacman/yay basic functions.
 Made by a begginner, for begginners.

 Use: All options are enumerated.
-Type option number and press enter to execute that option.
+Type option number and press enter to execute it.

 # DEPENDENCES: